zehnlabs-com/ibkr-portfolio-rebalancer/docs/operations.md

 ## ⚠️ Weekly IBKR Gateway Restart & MFA Requirements

-**This is extremely important for uninterrupted trading operations:**
+**This is extremely important:**

 ### 🔄 Weekly Restart Schedule
 - **IBKR Gateway automatically restarts every Sunday after 01:00 ET**
-- **Authentication is required ONLY ONCE per week** (on Sunday restart)
+- **Weekly restart is an IBKR requirement that we cannot control**
-- The system can run continuously for the entire week after Sunday authentication
+- When the gateway restarts, the user must reauthenticate MFA

 ### 📱 MFA Setup Requirements
 - **YOU MUST have IBKR Key (IBKR Mobile app) installed and configured**
-- **YOU MUST authorize the login on your phone within 3 minutes** of the Sunday restart
+- **YOU MUST authorize the login on your phone within 3 minutes** of the Sunday restart (see below for alternative)
-- Text message MFA is NOT supported - only IBKR Mobile app authentication
+- Only IB Key (IBKR Mobile app) MFA is supported

 ### 📅 What to Expect
 - **Every Sunday**: Gateway restarts automatically around 01:00 ET
 - **Your Action Required**: Approve the MFA prompt on your IBKR Mobile app within 3 minutes

-- **Rest of Week**: System runs automatically without intervention
+### 🛠️ Restart Time Configuration
-- **Missed MFA**: If you don't approve within 3 minutes, the system will retry login
+The Sunday restart time is configurable (defaults to after 01:00 ET).
+See the [gnzsnz/ib-gateway documentation](https://github.com/gnzsnz/ib-gateway-docker) for advanced configuration options.

 ### 🏠 Alternative: Weekend Shutdown Schedule
 If the Sunday 01:00 ET MFA timing is inconvenient, you can use this alternative approach: